MarkStringer/MarkStringer.github.io/_posts/2017-01-31-Scrum_Does_Not_Work_for_Agile_Coaching_teams_and_how_could_it.markdown

+---
+title: "Scrum Does Not Work for Agile Coaching Teams - and How Could it?"
+layout: post
+---

 # Scrum Does not Work for Agile Coaching Teams - and How Could it?

 This is one that took me a long time to realise.